 Most of us living in reasonably large metropolitan areas have witnessed the fallout from the bursting real estate bubble—one of several, successive machine-gun misfortunes to befall our economy during this ruthless recession.
-Even if you don’t live in a city that has suffered as greatly as Las Vegas or Phoenix or Naples, Florida, you most likely have encountered a proposed development that went to skids when the demand for new housing plunged.
+Even if you don’t live in a city that has suffered as greatly as Las Vegas or Phoenix or Naples, Florida, you most likely have encountered a proposed and then stalled development that went to skids when the demand for new housing plunged.
 Some of these projects sit in rural areas, as platted subdivisions with fundamental infrastructure left to rot in relative obscurity—I wrote about one recently in south Louisiana.

 The majority are entirely urban—apartments or (most likely) condos.
 The developers’ signs still stand, sometimes with a rendering, and maybe even contact information for those interested in new units.
 Hundreds or even thousands of people see these signs daily.
 And these days, the signs are bleached by the sun, embellished with the graffiti that usually accompanies neglect, and sometimes even decomposing from exposure to the elements.
 It’s hard to tell exactly what happened behind the chain link fence of this vacant lot in Columbus, Ohio: